 We are in the 21st century and today everything is about technology.
 It is seen in almost every aspect of modern life.
 In today's society, information is paramount and information technology (IT) influences all kinds of human activity.
 Benefits of technology include increased productivity in many work-related and personal tasks.
 In this semester-based subject, students will explore what is multimedia development focusing on websites, integrating pictures, sounds and video.
 Students will also explore different aspects of networks and how computers are connected to the Internet.

 Students will use visual design tools to help consolidate their ideas and designs before developing working solutions.

-WHAT IS STUDIED?
-WHAT TYPE OF WORK IS DONE?
-Developing a Database using Microsoft Access Production of a Portfolio of Client Websites/Responding to an Audience Production of a movie database solution for a scenario End of Semester Examination Creating a website using Adobe Dreamweaver Manipulating images for the website using Adobe Photoshop/Illustrator Designing layout diagrams using Mockflow online
+- Developing a Database using Microsoft Access - Creating a website using Adobe Dreamweaver - Manipulating images for the website using Adobe Photoshop/Illustrator - Designing layout diagrams using Mockflow online